pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/releasing/official_releases/point_release_process.rst

 ^^^^^^^^^^^^^^^^^^^
 - Adding support for new hardware and server
 - Implementing a missing functionality in a component which will probably be needed to satisfy the original reasons for LTS creation
-- Reduce download for ongoing updates.
+- Reduce download size for ongoing updates.
-- All work have to finish one month before the release in order to give time for tests
+- All work must be finished one month before the release in order to give time for tests

 Point Release Requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to do Pardus Point release official, the following criterias must be met:
+In order to do Pardus Point release official, the following criteria must be met:

 * All `Final release requirements`_ must be achieved.
 * All bugs blocking Point release tracker must be closed.